Grax32/Grax32.github.io/articles/habits-book.md

 forcible cutting short by medicine of a few attacks is often sufficient to enable the physiological forces to get possession of the field again, and to bring the organs back to functions of health.
 Epilepsies, neuralgias, convulsive affections of various sorts, insomnias, are so many cases in point.
-And, to take

-10 HABIT

-what are more obviously habits, the success with which a * weaning' treatment can often be applied to the victims of unhealthy indulgence of passion, or of mere complaining or irascible disposition, shows us how much the
+And, to take what are more obviously habits, the success with which a * weaning' treatment can often be applied to the victims of unhealthy indulgence of passion, or of mere complaining or irascible disposition, shows us how much the